bestwebsoft/Limit-attempts-wordpress-plugin/readme.txt

 * NEW : Added messages in login form.

 == Upgrade Notice ==

+= V1.0.7 =
+Compatibility with new Htaccess was added.
+The work of IP unblocking function was improved.

 = V1.0.6 =
 Settings tab on plugin settings page was updated (interactivity was improved).
 The name of the 'Log' tab on the plugin settings page was changed to 'Statistics'.
 Performance issue on 'Statistics' page was fixed.